A look at the state of the market for country houses, castles and estates in Scotland

-What with last September’s Independence Referendum, the introduction of Land and Building Transaction Tax (LBTT) in April and the UK General Election in May, recent political events have thrown a hefty spanner in the normally sedate workings of the Scottish country-house market.
+What with 2014’s Independence Referendum, and the introduction of Land and Building Transaction Tax (LBTT) and the UK General Election last year, political events in the last couple of years have thrown a hefty spanner in the normally sedate workings of the Scottish country-house market.

-Robert McCulloch of Strutt & Parker attributes a ‘marked reduction’ in the number of large country houses sold in Scotland this summer less to buyers’ concerns about the dominance of an SNP government north of the border and more to the introduction of LBTT, which has made houses in the £1 million-plus category much more expensive, and thus less attractive to buy.
-But, given the spate of pre-emptive transactions that took place in the normally quiet months of January, February and March, ‘the fact that the summer selling season is a bit quieter than usual comes as no real surprise, as it’s bound to take a little while for competitive demand to build up again’, he says optimistically.
+Robert McCulloch of Strutt & Parker attributes a ‘marked reduction’ in the number of large country houses sold in Scotland last summer less to buyers’ concerns about the dominance of an SNP government north of the border and more to the introduction of LBTT, which has made houses in the £1 million-plus category much more expensive, and thus less attractive to buy.

 Unexpectedly perhaps, the market for Scottish country estates has stood its ground remarkably well, with the publication of the Holyrood government’s Land Reform Bill in late June proving to be ‘much less terrifying than many feared, with, for example, no restriction on foreign ownership or on the amount of land that may be owned by an individual’.

-‘The evidence of estate transactions concluded so far this year suggests that buyers from overseas are more relaxed about the implications of land reform and Scottish politics than those from within the UK.
-Since January, eight estate sales have been agreed or completed, compared to seven in the whole of 2014.
-At least five of the eight purchasers were from overseas, mainly Europe; normally, only one in four buyers of Scottish estates comes from overseas,’ Mr McCulloch adds.
+‘The evidence of estate transactions suggests that buyers from overseas are more relaxed about the implications of land reform and Scottish politics than those from within the UK.’

 Today’s Scottish-estate buyer wants an investment that is accessible, affordable, productive and risk-free.
 Add to that ‘secluded’, ‘picturesque’ ‘romantic’ and ‘historic’, and you have, in a nutshell, the Craigallian estate (Fig 1) at Milngavie, which sits in peaceful countryside on the eastern edge of the Kilpatrick Hills in Strathblane, a gateway to the Western Highlands, yet only 12 miles from Glasgow city centre.
 ‘I’ve lived in this area all my life, yet never even knew this place existed,’ says Andrew Perratt of Savills in Glasgow (0141–222 5874), who wants offers over £2.95 million for the estate as a whole.